feature-hub/feature-hub/docs/getting-started/introduction.md

 provide a full-fledged solution for composing micro frontends.
 Out of the box it supports React micro frontends as first-class citizens, but also allows the integration of micro frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).
-The use without React is also possible, but requires an own implementation of the UI composition layer.
+The use **without React** is also possible, but requires a custom implementation of the ability to place micro frontends on a web site.

 ## Feature Apps and Feature Services